Don’t be disheartened by sensationalist headlines! Spain still welcomes overseas buyers

 Keyring with Spanish flag

 Recent headlines have raised concerns among potential overseas buyers about Spain’s property market.
-There have been reports of a 100% property tax proposal, a ban on non-EU citizens purchasing property, a three-year tourist ban and new evidence requirements for visitors.
+There have been reports of a 100% property tax proposal, a ban on non-EU, non-Spanish residents purchasing property, a three-year tourist ban and new evidence requirements for visitors.
 We get to the bottom of these sensationalist stories and explain why you shouldn’t worry.

 It’s understandable to feel apprehensive when confronted with alarming news about your dream destination.
 However, a closer examination often reveals that the situation isn’t as dire as it seems.
 Remember – these types of stories are intended to whip up a frenzy.
 After all, sensationalist stories sell.